 If someone has posted your personal information or uploaded a video of you without your consent, you can request removal of content based on our Privacy Guidelines.
 Learn more

 Accounts that are established to impersonate another channel or individual may be removed under our impersonation policy.
 Learn more

-Learn what to do if you encounter inappropriate content.
-Also, be advised that we work closely with law enforcement and we report child exploitation Learn more
+Learn about how we protect minors in the YouTube ecosystem.
+Also, be advised that we work closely with law enforcement and we report child endangerment.
+Learn more

-If a YouTube creator’s on- and/or off-platform behavior harms our users, community or ecosystem, we may respond based on a number of factors including, but not limited to, the egregiousness of their actions and whether a pattern of harmful behavior exists.
+If a YouTube creator’s on- and/or off-platform behavior harms our users, community, employees or ecosystem, we may respond based on a number of factors including, but not limited to, the egregiousness of their actions and whether a pattern of harmful behavior exists.

 Our response will range from suspending a creator’s privileges to account termination.

 Your safety is important to us.
 Learn more about YouTube tools and resources, and get tips on many topics below.

 Screen out potentially objectionable content that you or your family may not want see.
 Learn more

 You’re not alone.
 Need support?
 For free, confidential 24/7 support in the US, call the National Suicide Prevention Lifeline: 1-800-273-8255.
 Learn more

 Here are some resources to help empower you and your students to stay safe online.
 Learn more